sherwin-kwan/jungle/README.md

 # Yonago

-A restaurant takeout application built with Rails 4.2.
+A restaurant takeout application built with Rails.
 Lots of delicious food you can order online!

 It is forked from @lighthouse-labs/jungle as part of a curriculum to teach Ruby on Rails.